mslegrand/R-expressions-and-calls/DisectingExpressions.md

 [1] "numeric"
 ```

-Some checks for the Mode
+Some Checks for the Mode
 ===

 ```r